-With the launch of the Global Movement Challenge through Walkingspree, we provided a unique way for employees to move their bodies.
-In 2022, we offered another option to move more with the addition of on-demand workouts from Les Mills.
-Employees can access a range of workouts regardless of their fitness level.
-All they have to do is search for the workout of their choice, press play and get moving from wherever they are, whenever they want.
+The Global Movement Challenge through Walkingspree, provides a unique way for employees to move their bodies.
+Employees can access a range of on-demand workouts through Les Mills, regardless of their fitness level.
+All they have to do is search for the workout of their choice, press play, and get moving from wherever they are, whenever they want.
 Plus, each workout they complete counts towards points they earn for the Global Movement Challenge in the Walkingspree app.

-Mind+Well-being Guides
+Mind+ Well-Being Guides

 Through our Mind+ program, we offer employees access to a Well-being Action Plan to help individuals better care for their well-being and make improvements by committing to true behavior changes.
-The downloadable PDF is designed to be a tool that employees write in, refer to and adjust as they move along in their well-being journey.
+The downloadable PDF is designed to be a tool that employees write in, refer to, and adjust as they move along in their well-being journey.
 The action plan also features a list of Edwards resources that are designed to help employees take better care of their mental well-being.

 In addition to the Well-being Action plan, we offer the Mind+ Employee and People Leader Guides.
-These resources provide guidance around mental well-being, how employees can care for their own, how they can have conversations about it, how they can check in on one another, how to recognize if coworkers need support, and how managers can navigate these conversations with their employees.
+These resources provide guidance around mental well-being, how employees can care for their own mental health, how they can have conversations about it, how they can check in on one another, how to recognize if coworkers need support, and how managers can navigate these conversations with their employees.
 These are valuable resources in elevating and normalizing conversations about mental well-being at Edwards.